1downy/The-Sims-Resource-Downloader-enhanced/README.md

 ## Features

 - **Automatic Organization**: Files are automatically sorted into folders by creator.
-It also detects "Tray" items and places them in a sub-folder for easy installation.
-- **Required Items Scraper**: Automatically detects and queues required items hosted on TSR (no more manual copying for every piece of a set).
+- **Required Items Scraper**: Automatically detects and queues required items hosted on TSR.
 - **External Link Saver**: If an item requires CC from external sites (Patreon, blogs, etc.), the tool scrapes these links and saves them to an `EXTERNAL_REQUIRED_CC.html` file within the creator's folder.
 - **Session & Queue Persistence**: Resumes exactly where you left off.
-Download progress and queues are saved to `session` and `urls.txt`.
-- **Batch Processing**: Copy multiple links or even a block of text containing links; the tool will extract and queue them all.
+- **Batch Processing**: Copy multiple links the tool will queue them all.
 - **VIP Detection**: Automatically identifies VIP-exclusive items and logs them separately to avoid errors.

 ## Configuration